 PR is in the storytelling business.
 PR professionals create narratives to form PR strategies which advance the agenda of their clients.
 This can range from protecting, enhancing, or building reputations through the media, social media, or other communications mediums.
 A good PR practitioner will analyse the organisation, find positive messages and translate those messages into positive stories.
 When the news is bad, they can formulate the best response and mitigate the damage, also known as crisis communication.

-Now, we also need to specify, what is PR for startups?
+Now, we also need to specify, what is public relations for startups?
 It essentially is getting yourself on the media landscape to create a positive image for your brand and make you a thought leader in your industry.
 Thought leadership as the act of promoting a novel, or unique viewpoint that changes the public's perception.
 It can be seen as an equivalent to branding because it increases the visibility, legitimacy, and authenticity of a brand.
 In doing so, giving it a unique placement in the market, fulfilling one of the primary end goals of PR.

 While often overlooked, thought leadership is considered a core component in marketing.
 When building on your reputation as an expert in your field, leveraging your opinion as an individual or representative of a company carries a greater weight and boosts your influence across the industry.